“Mere colour can speak to the soul in a thousand different ways,” Oscar Wilde once wrote.

 8. Let your windows shine.

 Most of us who aren’t fortunate enough to have real stained glass windows just make do with regular clear glass windows.
 Not Gillian, who figured out how to DIY them in three easy steps (for instructions, go here).
 “I had tried to DIY it years ago with zero success, buying rolls of window tint for cars online.
-When we moved into this house last year, I decided to search for it again and came across an A4 sized multi pack of colored film that was more robust and less flimsy and made the project so much more manageable.
+When we moved into this house, I decided to search for it again and came across an A4 sized multi pack of colored film that was more robust and less flimsy and made the project so much more manageable.
 The casement windows in this house felt like such an apropos canvas that I just decided to try it again, and it worked!”
 The best part, particularly for renters: The pieces are completely removable.

 For more homes that aren’t color-shy, see: